Not what you want?

 See Also: Dedication | Tenacious | Devotion

-Helpfulness is being of service to others, doing thoughtful things that make a difference in their lives.
+樂於助人 is about helpfulness, being of service to others, and doing thoughtful things that make a difference in their lives.

 Offer your help without waiting to be asked.
 Ask for help when you need it.
 When we help each other, we get more done.
 We make our lives easier.